MrIdeal/FBMessagesPuller/README.md

 messages = loader.loadMessagesToFrom(new String[] { "Someone" , "Someone2" }, new String[] { "From1" , "From2"});
 ```

 Then handle the messages list as you please.
-The arrays should only contain the different username variations of the conversation holders considering FB stores your different usernames, if you have ever changed them.
+The arrays should only contain the different name variations of the conversation holders considering FB stores your different FB names, if you have ever changed them.
+Example: Steven T and Steven F may show up as separate names in your messages.